Is the South Beach diet for me?

 - Does it fit into your lifestyle?

-- Does it help you lose weight safely and effectively?
+- Does it have reliable research that indicates it can help you lose weight safely and effectively?

 - Does it include physical activity?